 Template methods are a fundamental technique for code reuse.
 They are particularly important in class libraries because they are the means for factoring out common behaviour.

 The programmer's objective should therefore be to put all the common behaviour into templates so that he need only supply the different behaviour in the "hook" methods.
 How do you do this?
 You start by examining all the components in an application in order to identify those pieces of code which are common/identical/similar, and those pieces of code which are uncommon/unique/different.
 The idea is then to put all the common code into sharable templates so that it can be isolated from the uncommon code, then provide the means to generate components which call the relevant template automatically and which allow the developer to specify the custom code for the relevant "hook" methods.
 In my software, which involves nothing but database applications, every one of my tasks (user transactions or use cases) involves performing one or more actions on one or more database tables.
 Because of this I created a single abstract table class which implements each of of the standard Create, Read, Update and Delete operations which can then be inherited by every one of the 400+ concrete Model classes which exist in my Business layer.
-The invariant methods in the abstract class contain the boilerplate code, which means that each Model class need only contain the code which is unique to that particular Model class.
+The invariant methods in the abstract class contain the standard or boilerplate code, which means that each Model class need only contain the code which is unique to that particular Model class.
 My abstract table class is quite large, but this means that the volume of sharable code is quite large, which in turn means that the volume of custom code in each Model class is relatively small.

-While it is true that each of those subsystems/domains is completely different, most of those differences are encapsulated in the database structure while a relatively smaller number are implemented in program code.
 No matter how many different database tables you have (and I currently have over 400) each of those tables can only ever be accessed using the same four CRUD operations.
 The default method of performing these operations is to write code around a specific table with its specific structure, but after having done this several times an experienced programmer should see a great deal of repetition in the code.
 Because the only difference between one table and another is its structure, it should be possible to create an abstraction which is devoid of any particular table structure where the missing details can be supplied in a concrete implementation of that abstraction.
 That is why my abstract table class contains code which can be performed on any database table, while it is the concrete table class which marries the generic code with a particular database table and its particular structure.

 The methods in my abstract table class perform a set of standard operations on an unknown database table with an unknown structure, and it is the concrete table class which provides the missing details.
 I do not write these classes by hand, I have a function within my framework's Data Dictionary which does this for me.
-I first have to import the structure of a physical database into my dictionary, then I export that information in the form of two files - a table class script and a table structure script.
-The idea of having two separate scripts is that is that the class file can be amended by the developer to include the code for any "hook" methods, while the structure file can be overwritten at any time following a change to the table's structure.
+I first have to import the structure of a physical database table into my dictionary, then I export that information in the form of two files - a table class script and a table structure script.
+The idea of having two separate scripts is that the class file can be amended by the developer to include the code for any "hook" methods, while the structure file can be overwritten at any time following a change to the table's structure.

 Instead of having limited amounts of inheritance from PERSON-to-CUSTOMER and PRODUCT-to-WIDGET, which would result in a large number of small abstractions, by realising that every object in the business/domain layer IS-A database table I am able to have a single large abstraction which can be inherited by any number of concrete classes.
 It does not matter how many tables I add to my database they can all be handled by code which exists within my abstract table class.
-When I create a new table in my database I do not have to create the class file and the structure file by hand, I get the framework to generate it for me.
+When I create a new table in my database I do not have to create the class file and the structure file by hand, I get the framework to generate them for me.
 If I amend the structure of a database table I can make that change visible to my application simply by regenerating the structure file.
 Instead the framework provides usable templates which provide the basic working code, and all I have to do is populate the various "hook" methods with additional business logic

 While this pattern was designed to cover small operations or algorithms, and this is how most programmers use it, I have demonstrated in the previous sections that I use it for every possible operation that can be performed on any table in my database.
 As I write nothing but database applications which use hundreds of tables this means that I do not have to waste any of my valuable time in writing any of that boring and repetitive boilerplate code as a wrapper for the all-important business logic, I simply insert that business logic into the empty spaces provided by the framework.